singularian/mdencode/README.md

 mdencode can generate random file signatures and block signatures. mdencode is split into encode and decode parts.

+Random file signatures are file signatures that can change block or file hash lists and block size randomly from program executions.
+In one run the mdencode program can run ripe160, sha1, sha224 and whirlpool on a file while in another run it might run just md4 and sha1.
+This allows for a file signature to have the lists randomized and improves security by making signatures unpredictable.
+The signature lists for mdencode are bit strings which can be random bit strings.
+This allows for the first random file signatures.

 ```
 Usage of md: